Xeus-Territory/obsidian_world/content/Tech Second Brain/Cloud/AWS/Awesome AWS Cloud.md

 aws --endpoint-url=http://localhost:4566 s3 ls s3://sample-bucket/
 ```

-### Upload the object from directory to bucket, with single file or multiple files
+### Upload the object

+You can available upload your object from directory to bucket even if single file or multiple files

 ```bash
 # Upload only one file or dir